-The sexiest golfer at the Masters and the player we’ll root for aren’t one and the same.
+The sexiest golfer on the PGA Tour and the player we’ll root for aren’t one and the same.

 There was a time when every woman we knew would be rooting for Camilo Villegas to win the Masters.
 The Colombian’s dark eyes and muscled physique distinguished him from a field of vanilla ice cream eaters.
 We couldn’t wait for him to assume the pushup pose to read a putt.

 Some of us rooted for Tiger, of course, just to see that blinding smile light up his usually intense face.
 But then, Camilo stopped qualifying for the Masters in 2012, shortly after Tiger lost the women’s vote by grabbing too much… oh, never mind.

 So we checked in with the PGA Tour to find out which player is now winning the women’s vote nowadays.

 Women make up 35 percent of the PGA Tour’s fans, according to a 2015 Comscore report, and it’s a powerhouse 35 percent.
 They’re much more likely than women fans of other sports to have completed advance degrees, share in a household income over $200,000, own a top management position, and have a net worth of more than $1 million.

 Yet, the tour claims to have no knowledge of which players are most popular among women fans.
 There’s no data, we were told.

 That’s when GottaGoGolf decided to run a quick little survey, one that was answered by 100 women golfers around the country.
 And here’s what we learned:

 - Women think Adam Scott is the sexiest golfer around, but they aren’t rooting for him to win the Masters.
 They think Henrik Stenson is sexy too, but they won’t be rooting for him.
 They also think Brandt Snedeker, Dustin Johnson and Jason Day are sexy, but, sorry guys, no pom poms for you.